The benefits of employee engagement

 Depending on how employees perceive their workplace, we categorize employee engagement into four levels:

-1. Actively Engaged
+1. Actively engaged

 Actively engaged employees are curious about the organization’s goals and values and consistently achieve high productivity levels, leveraging their talents, strengths, and knowledge daily.
 They take initiative, work passionately, drive innovation, and propel the organization forward.